Geometry and covariance of symmetric teleparallel theories of gravity: Conclusions

 \section{Conclusions}

-In this work, we have provided an overview of symmetric teleparallel gravity models and the covariantisation procedure.
+In this work, we have provided an overview of symmetric teleparallel gravity models and the covariantisation procedure which turns out to only impose covariant conservation on otherwise arbitrary matter source.
 The introduction of the set of four scalars $\xi^{\mu}$ for this purpose presents both advantages and theoretical challenges.
 Regarding the latter, the appearance of the additional fields $\xi^{\mu}$ with second order derivatives in the Lagrangian blurs a clean physical interpretation as in the case of covariance in teleparallel gravity.
-Nonetheless, it is possible to circumvent this issue by the introduction of tetrads, then any symmetric teleparallel geometry would be characterised by a covariantly constant tetrad, or a tetrad with zero spin connection in the Lorentz-covariant language.
-Therefore, in the symmetric teleparallel case, there is no torsion either, $\partial_{\mu} e^n_{\nu} - \partial_{\nu} e^n_{\mu}=0$ which means that the tetrad takes the form of a gradient: $e^n_{\mu}=\frac{\partial\xi^n}{\partial x^{\mu}}$.
-Basically, the symmetric teleparallel connection describes the parallel transport of a Minkowski spacetime, with $\xi^n$ being the description of it in Cartesian coordinates, and with the teleparallel tetrad constructed from the coordinate vectors of those coordinates.
+Nonetheless, it is possible to circumvent this issue by the introduction of (non-orthonormal) tetrads.
+Namely, any teleparallel geometry can be characterised by a covariantly constant tetrad, or a tetrad with zero spin connection in the fully covariant language.

+In other words, we have given a Weitzenb\"ock-like description of a general teleparallel geometry.
+Of course, it has no curvature.
+In the symmetric teleparallel case, there is no torsion either, $\partial_{\mu} e^n_{\nu} - \partial_{\nu} e^n_{\mu}=0$, which means that the tetrad takes the form of a gradient: $e^n_{\mu}=\frac{\partial\xi^n}{\partial x^{\mu}}$.
+Basically, the symmetric teleparallel connection describes the parallel transport of a Minkowski spacetime, with $\xi^n$ being its Cartesian coordinates, and with the teleparallel tetrad constructed from the coordinate vectors of those coordinates.
 The covariant rewriting of the framework switches it to arbitrary coordinates, while the ``Cartesian" ones become some scalar functions on the manifold.